How does this medication work? What will it do for me?

 Solution for injection

-Each vial of sterile solution for injection contains follitropin beta (recombinant FSH) 50 IU or 100 IU.
+Each vial of sterile solution for injection contains follitropin beta (recombinant FSH) 100 IU.
 Nonmedicinal ingredients: L-methionine, polysorbate 20, sodium citrate, and sucrose.
 Hydrochloric acid 0.1 N and sodium hydroxide 0.1 N (trace amounts for pH adjustment to pH 7.0).
 May contain traces of streptomycin and neomycin.

 How should I use this medication?

-The dose of this medication varies according to individual response.
+The dose of this medication varies according to the treatment and individual response.